Holi0317/pullsize/README.md

 - Mark PR size base on the diff size (lines added + lines deleted) as label
 - Configurable per repo: See [configuration](#configuration-file) for details
 - Runs on CloudFlare worker, within free plan usage limit
-- Easy to host yourself
+- Easy to host yourself (on cloudflare worker)

 Example PR: https://github.com/Holi0317/pullsize/pull/10

 Here are non-goals for this project:

 - Semantic diff (Like [difftastic]).
-That is too expensive to run and does not compile to wasm for using in CloudFlare worker
+That is too expensive to run and does not compile to wasm (yet) for use in CloudFlare worker

 [microsoft/PullRequestQuantifier]:
   https://github.com/microsoft/PullRequestQuantifier